-LDP Policy Indicator Target Trigger Level Performance - Number of affordable dwellings built Between 225 and 255 net completions by April 2016.
-20% less or greater than LDP strategy build rate for 2 consecutive 375 completions by April 2018 (28 completions during 2017/18) At least 350 net completions by April 2021 years

-The data collated shows that 375 affordable dwellings were completed in the County Borough by April 2018.
+LDP Policy Indicator Target Trigger Level Performance LDP Policy - Indicator Number of affordable dwellings built TargetBetween 225and 255 netcompletions byApril 2016.At least 350 netcompletions byApril 2021 Trigger Level 20% less or greater than LDP strategy build rate for 2 consecutive years Performance 375 completions by April 2018 (28 completions during 2017/18) The data collated shows that 375 affordable dwellings were completed in the County Borough by April 2018.
 This indicates that there has been a slightly higher level of affordable housing built than initially anticipated and has resulted in the indicator scoring a 'yellow' as this is higher than proposed LDP build rate.